HomeBlog

 - Is it frequency of usage?

-- Is adoption of specific features?
+- Is it adoption of specific features?

 - How will you measure not just the change in product usage, but how your experiment impacted it?